 Image courtesy NASA/Goddard/Arizona State University.
 Map by Robert Simmon.
 Caption by Holli Riebeek.

-Orbiting the Moon 372,335 kilometers away from Earth, the Lunar Reconnaissance Orbiter captured this image of Earth on June 12, 2010.
+From orbit around the Moon, the Lunar Reconnaissance Orbiter captured this image of Earth in June 2010.